 Any undergraduate of the Claremont Colleges is eligible to participate in sponsored activities.
 No previous experienced is required – generally, about half of CCDU members have no prior speech or debate training.
 There is substantial staff and peer training available for all CCDU members.

-Due to the Covid-19 pandemic, nearly all initial 2021-22 events will be conducted online.
+Due to the Covid-19 pandemic, many, although not all, 2022-23 events will be conducted online.

 The Debate Union has extensive outreach programming and sponsors one of the nation’s largest class and contest debate and public speaking training programs for secondary school students – the Public Debate Program.
 Hundreds of thousands of middle and high school students, primarily representing socially and economically marginalized communities, receive instructional resources and participate in class and contest programs each year.
-The program operates throughout the US and in 37 other countries.
+The program operates throughout the US and in 39 other countries.
 College students produce text and video curricular materials, conduct educational research, direct instructional seminars for secondary school teachers and students, manage tournament operations, and judge at competitions.
-Public Debate Program development and event partners have included Asante Africa, English-Speaking Union of the United States, Tulane University Service Learning, NASA, and the Forum for African Women Educationalists.
+Public Debate Program development and event partners have included Asante Africa Foundation, English-Speaking Union of the United States, Tulane University Service Learning, NASA, and the Forum for African Women Educationalists.
 The Public Debate Program US middle school national debate championship is now the largest debate tournament competition in the country.
+In Summer 2022, the CCDU initiated and expanded PDP operations in South Africa, Uganda, and Ethiopia to reach more than 35,000 secondary school teachers and students.

 All listed times on this site are Pacific Time.